Scope & Approach / Confidential Draft

 Lowest barrier to driver adoption

-QR + browser, no install, no login.
+QR + browser, no install, simple login.
 If drivers won't use it, nothing else matters.
 Phase 1 removes every reason not to scan.

 Real-world feedback shapes Phase 2

-Driver behavior on the Phase 1 portal — which maps get pulled, how often, from where — directly informs which facilities to upgrade first.
+Driver behavior on the Phase 1 portal — which facilities get traffic, which pins get tapped, where the gaps are — directly informs which facilities to geo-fence first.

 Budget flexibility